LindsayYoung/python-class/README.md

 Let's have a discussion of how we are going to divide ourselves into project groups and what we are going to work on.

 ***
+# Tenth Class!
+08/20/2014

+###Flask

+This class will introduce the web microframework called Flask.
+We will cover instantiating the Flask class, python decorators, routes, templates, GET and POST requests, and how to structure your project directory.
+The class will more or less follow the Flask quickstart guide in the official documentation [http://flask.pocoo.org/docs/quickstart/](http://flask.pocoo.org/docs/quickstart/) leaving out the database hookup for next week.

+Python decorators are basically shorthand for both defining and passing a method as an argument into another method.
+For example:

+	@app.route('/')
+	def index():
+		return "it's alive!"

+Is essentially

+	def index():
+		return "it's alive!"

+	@app.route('/')(index)

+Flask uses a templating language called Jinja2 which is inspired from Django's templating language.
+You can read more about the syntax for this language at the official site [http://jinja.pocoo.org/](http://jinja.pocoo.org/).

+***
 #Additional resources